 Visit our programs page for details about upcoming youth and family programming.

 The Student Ideas Competition at the Chicago Architecture Biennial encourages middle and high school students to share their ideas for how design can play a role in creating shared spaces and shaping communities.
-CAB's 6th Student Ideas Competition will launch on September 27, 2021.
+The fall 2021 bp Student Ideas Competition is accepting submissions now through December 6, 2021.

-Visit our competition page to see past winning projects.
+Visit our competition page for complete details, to submit a projects, and to see projects from past competition winners.

 CAB’s Youth Council engages youth voices in shaping both our organization and the larger cultural and architecture and design landscapes of the city while providing personal and professional mentorship to teens.
-The inaugural session of our Youth Council will begin this fall with a group of 9th-12th grade students.
+The inaugural session of our Youth Council began in October with a group of 9th-12th grade students.

 More than 20 Youth Studios will be offered this fall together with youth-serving community organizations across Chicago.
 Youth Studios bring high school students together with design professionals to actively explore architecture and design in relation to questions or topics facing them and their communities with the goals of exposing young people to architecture and design; promoting civic engagement; and supporting college and career readiness.